fprime-community/fprime-tutorial-arduino-blinker/docs/component-implementation-1.md

   }
 ```

-> This pattern of copying implementations from *-template files into our cpp and hpp files will be repeated throughout the rest of this tutorial.
+> This pattern of copying implementations from template files into our cpp and hpp files will be repeated throughout the rest of this tutorial.

 Now we will implement the behavior of the `BLINKING_ON_OFF` command.
 An initial implementation is shown below and may be copied into `Led.cpp` in-place of the stub we just copied in.